sksundaram-learning/aristotle-metadata-registry/docs/extensions/including_extra_content.rst

 directory there is a further path ``extra_content``, so by creating a file named ``dataElement.html`` we can create a template for including extra relationship details.

-This will then be rendered in the "Relationships" section of the page.
+This will then be rendered in the "Related content" section of the page.

 The full path for a generic extra content template, would be::

-    templates/app_name/extra_content/model_name.html
+    templates/{app_name}/extra_content/{model_name}.html